 More often than not, you don’t.
 Or at least over time, you won’t.
 As a first-time manager of CSMs, resist the urge to “teach” your team how to do their job, or “solve” all the problems they come to you with.
-Instead, of focusing on being a coach.
-Take a step back and take a more inquisitive approach of insightful questioning to help your team find the answers within them.
+Focus on being a coach by taking a step back and asking insightful questions to help your team find their own answers.
 Over time, this is a much more scalable leadership style and one that your team will appreciate more - empowering them and eventually leading to better answers over time.

 This is true across fast-growing companies today, but it’s especially key in customer success.
 With many teams growing fast and employees being promoted to managers early without having many years of experience, or even more experience than the people they’re managing - managers often don’t have all the answers and solutions, and instead can empower their employees and draw on their experience while supporting their development by using coaching methods to collaboratively problem solve

 This is something I’ve grappled with personally and I’ve seen many leaders struggling with it over the years.
 Whether it is due to cultural differences, alternate upbringing styles, or just personality - people’s level of comfort with talking about their work, successes, and ideas - differs widely.